-In order to be awarded points for an approved experience, you will be required to submit a written reflection of at least 250 words in the experience form to demonstrate your understanding of the experience and the impact it had on you, an organization, a community, or beyond.
+In order to be awarded points for an approved experience you are required to submit a written reflection of at least 250 words in the experience form to demonstrate your understanding of the experience and the impact it had on you, an organization, a community, or beyond.

-Students who complete community service hours are not required to write a reflection, but will be contacted by the Office of Service and Civic Engagement to attend a group reflection session discussion.
+Students who complete community service hours are not required to write a reflection, but will need to sign up for a group reflection session discussion in BroncNation Events.

-Whether a written reflection or group reflection session, your reflection should provide a thoughtful and thorough response to the following questions to meet the engaged learning objectives:
+Whether a written reflection or group reflection session, your reflection should provide a thoughtful and thorough response to the following questions in order to meet Rider's Engaged Learning Program objectives:

 |Reflection Questions||Engaged Learning Objectives|

 |Using examples from your experience, illustrate what you learned about yourself, others and/or the organization||Student provides sufficient details to demonstrate engaged learning.|